Hortobágyi Pancakes: Vegetarian Twist on a Classic

 • When the stew is nearly done, make the pancakes.
 Put the oven on a low heat and stick a large plate in to warm – you can put the pancakes in as you make them to stop them from going cold.
 Take the pancake batter from the fridge.
 Add the sparkling water to the batter and give it another good whisk.

-• Melt a small amount of butter in the frying pan – you don't want too much.
+• Melt a small amount of butter in the frying pan.
 Once the pan is hot, set the heat to medium and ladle some of the batter into the pan.
 Tip the pan around to quickly coat the bottom with the batter.
 After a couple of minutes, the pancake should loosen.

-• Check to see if it is golden on the underneath; if so, flip it over (I used a pan slice. but if you're brave you can toss them!) and cook for a few seconds on the other side.
+• Check to see if it is golden underneath; if so, flip it over (I used a pan slice, but if you're brave, you can toss them!) and cook for a few seconds on the other side.
 Lubricate the pan with a little more butter and repeat.
-You should get 6 pancakes from this amount of mixture.

 • Put all the pancakes in the oven to keep warm.
 Make the sauce by mixing the sour cream, the remaining stock from the stew and the paprika together in a pan over a low heat.
 It should only take a minute or two for the cream to warm through.